marcogdepinto/emotion-classification-from-audio-files/README.md

 The scope of this project is to create a classifier to predict the emotions of the speaker starting from an audio file.

-*Please note this project is not made for generalization, it is built to work only with the files of the RAVDESS dataset, not for any audio file.*
+*Please note this project is not made for generalization: it is built to work only with the files of the RAVDESS dataset, not for any audio file.*

 **Dataset**